graalvm/graal-io-website/gcn/docs/gcn-modules/object-storage/includes/upload-endpoint.md

-The launcher also generated the `/upload` endpoint which receives the file from the HTTP client via `CompletedFileUpload`, and the `userId` path parameter.
+The GCN Launcher also generated the `/upload` endpoint which receives the file from the HTTP client via `CompletedFileUpload`, and the `userId` path parameter.
 It uploads the file to {{ include.storage }} using [ObjectStorageOperations](https://micronaut-projects.github.io/micronaut-object-storage/latest/guide/), and then returns its `ETag` in an HTTP response header to the client:

 ```java
 @Override